kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.12/index.md

 ## Observability
 ### Monitoring

 To decouple the Kyma components from the monitoring stack, all components have been refactored to use an annotation-based metrics scraping instead of leveraging ServiceMonitors.
-As a consequence, you must follow the the 2.11-2.12 [Migration Guide](https://kyma-project.io/docs/kyma/2.12/migration-guide-2.11-2.12) to clean up ServiceMonitors of the system components.
+Therefore, you must follow the 2.11-2.12 [Migration Guide](https://kyma-project.io/docs/kyma/2.12/migration-guide-2.11-2.12) to clean up ServiceMonitors of the system components.
 Also, the bundled rules for Loki have already been removed.
 With that, the system components have no direct dependency on the Monitoring module anymore.

 As announced in the release notes of Kyma 2.11, the monitoring module has been deprecated.
-A deprecation note was added to all relevant [documentation pages](https://github.com/kyma-project/kyma/issues/16392).
+The deprecation note was added to all relevant [documentation pages](https://github.com/kyma-project/kyma/issues/16392).

 A [new example](https://github.com/kyma-project/examples/tree/main/metrics-otlp) illustrating collecting and exporting metrics using only OpenTelemetry technology has been added.